Why You Should Use Normally Closed For Stop Buttons

 Some of you noticed that in order to make this example follow good practice, I should use a normally open contact in the ladder logic, and a normally closed contact as input actuator.
-By doing so, the input will be not produce dangerous situations under failure.
+By doing so, the input will be not produce hazardous situations under failure.
 Important when it comes to the risk assessment process.
 The same is also true with safety relays and contacts in safety circuits.

 To explain this further I will divide the PLC logic into two parts.
 At last I will show how you should merge the two:

 Input actuators and wiring (what is actually connected to the input).

 - Software Logic

 The logic of your PLC program (the logic you program into the PLC).

 Let’s begin with some digital inputs and some actuators to connect to these.

 All digital inputs, and therefore all the digital input actuators have two states:

 - OFF (0)